l1xdn/myprojects/README.md

 my projects!

-  im just learning python and any project i'll make will be here
+  Im just learning python and any project i'll make will be here